nic-gibson/hub-queue/src/main/ml-modules/root/components/queue/README.md

 ## Configuration

 Queue configuration is done using an XML documents.
-These document can be stored anywhere in the same database as the queue itself as search is used to identify queue configurations.
+These document can be stored anywhere in the modules database as search is used to identify queue configurations.
 A configuration document contains the following:

 * source - _matching source name or names (the source is intended as a way to group types)_
 * type - _matching type or types (intended as a way to be more specific - subsetting the source)_